Author Showcase Book Reviews on Lauren Child by Carrie Anne

 picture book, age 4-8

-Mr and Mrs Bobton-Trent were frightfully, frightfully rich.
+Mr. and Mrs. Bobton-Trent were frightfully, frightfully rich.
 They lived in luxury, dined out, and knew everyone who was anyone.
 They wanted to meet someone new, so they had a child.

-Herbert realized there was nothing left to do but sell everything and move into an apartment.
+Hubert realized there was nothing left to do but sell everything and move into an apartment.
 This would mean a big change for the whole family, but it turns out a big change was just what the family needed.